 There is nothing more powerful than learning from someone who has already walked the path you are trying to walk.

-Hopefully, by this point, you have a pretty good grasp of how Amazon Kindle Direct Publishing works and how you can use it to self-publish your way to financial freedom.
+Hopefully, by this point, you have a pretty good grasp of how Amazon KDP works, starting with your Kindle Direct Publishing login and how you can use it to self-publish your way to financial freedom.

 I’ve tried to keep the information as simple and easy to digest as possible.
 But in reality, there is still so much more to learn about KDP as you progress through your journey.